Submissions

 - Title: The title of your manuscript should be concise, specific, and relevant to the content of your article.
 It should preferably not contain verbs.
 Abbreviated or short forms of the title, such as a running title or head, should not be used as the main title.
 A running title, a shorter version of the main title, is also required and should reflect the article's content.

-- Authors List and Affiliations: Authors' full first and last names and academic e-mail addresses must be provided.
-The standard format is used for affiliations: complete address information, including city, zip code, state/province, and country.
+- Authors' List and Affiliations: Authors' full first and last names and academic e-mail addresses must be provided.
+The standard format is used for affiliations, which includes complete address information, such as city, zip code, state/province, and country.
 One author should be designated as the corresponding author.
 The e-mail addresses of all authors will be displayed on published papers.
 After acceptance, updates to author names or affiliations may not be permitted.

 - Graphical abstracts (optional): Authors are asked to submit a Graphical Abstract (GA) with the article.
 This only appears in the web version of the published article.
 GA should be engaging and give the reader an immediate visual impression of the article's core without specific results.
 It would be helpful to think of GA as a single PowerPoint slide to explain the article's purpose.
 The GA can be a diagram, drawing, structure, or photograph.
 Text captions may be present, but keep the text to a minimum.
 GA must be a fully original, unpublished work created by one of the authors that no longer appears in the body of the manuscript.
 GA should be as simple as possible and colored.
-In order to be able to use the frame width on the magazine website, the AG should be as close to 525 pixels as possible.
-There is no limit to the height, but it must be proportional to the width for the AG to look good.
+To utilize the frame width on the magazine website, the AG should be as close to 525 pixels as possible.
+There is no limit to the height, but it must be proportional to the width for the AG to appear visually appealing.

 Manuscript Files with and without Author Names: